frzb/coinboot/README.md

 ## Contribution

 Fork this repo.
-Use the test- and development enviroment provided.
+Use the test- and development environment provided.
 Make a pull request to this repo.